iodigital-com/io-technology/data/blog/controlling-video-scroll.md

 date: '2024-09-02'
 tags: ['frontend']
 images: ['/articles/animations-scroll-timeline/airpods.jpg']
 summary: "Step into a (very near) future where you can control animations with pure CSS and without the need for any JavaScript?
-In this article, I'll show you how to control your animations with the new CSS properties _scroll-timeline_ and _animation-timeline_."
+In this article, I'll show you how to control your animations with the new CSS properties scroll-timeline and animation-timeline."
 authors: ['steve-jonk']
 theme: 'green'
 ---